Barathkalyan/Taskboard-/README.md

 	Confirmation of completion of Tasks

 Future Upgradations:
-Creating a UI and making it a full fledged web application with python as backend!
+Creating a UI and making it a full fledged web application with python as backend and frontlit for the frontend and flask for additional backend support, work beginning soon!!
+GOTTA LEARN, RESEARCH AND MAKE SOMETHING MORE USEFUL!!